 Whether disrupting air traffic, returning glorious vistas of Earth from above, or just spying on the neighbours (if that’s your thing), drones have become a familiar sight in our skies.
 Now, for the first time, the US space agency NASA is poised to fly a drone-like helicopter in the atmosphere of another planet.

 The craft, named Ingenuity, will hitch a ride to the Red Planet aboard the one-tonne Perseverance lander, NASA’s latest wheeled robotic rover mission to drive across the planet’s rugged surface.
-Perseverance will launch from Earth this summer, with touchdown on Mars scheduled for 18 February 2021.
+Perseverance is expected to launch from Earth this summer, with touchdown on Mars scheduled for Spring 2021.

 Flying in the alien atmosphere of another world is a feat that poses a unique set of engineering challenges and yet, if this small technology test mission is successful, it will furnish scientists with a new and highly effective way to explore the planets and moons of our Solar System.
 That’s because flying is a much faster way to get around than ground roving.